ecmwf/metview-python/docs/auto_examples/legend2.rst

     #

     # ------------------------------------------------------------------
-    # Description: Demonstrates how to show a disjoint legend with labels
+    # Demonstrates how to show a disjoint legend with labels
     # for each level value.
     # ------------------------------------------------------------------

     import metview as mv